Jade Dragon Snow Mountain: Exploration history

-In 1938, an expedition led by the Australian lawyer, feminist, conservationist, and mountaineer, Marie Byles, failed to reach the summit due to bad weather.
-Bitterly disappointed by this failure, she became a follower of Buddhist thought as a consequence.
+Marie Byles, the Australian lawyer, feminist, conservationist, and mountaineer, led an expedition to the mountain in 1938 accompanied by five others who included Dora de Beer, Mick Bowie and Marjorie Edgar-Jones.
+They failed to reach the summit due to bad weather.
+Byles was bitterly disappointed by this failure, and she subsequently became a Buddhist.

 Shanzidou has been climbed only once, on May 8, 1987, by an American expedition.
 The summit team comprised Phil Peralta-Ramos and Eric Perlman.
-They climbed snow gullies and limestone headwalls, and encountered high avalanche danger and sparse opportunities for protection.
+They climbed snow gullies and limestone headwalls and encountered high avalanche danger and sparse opportunities for protection.
 They rated the maximum technical difficulty of the rock at YDS 5.7.

-The Austro-American botanist and explorer Joseph Rock spent many years living in the vicinity of Mt Satseto, and wrote about the region and the Naxi people who occupy it.
-An interest in Rock later drew the travel writer Bruce Chatwin to the mountain, which he wrote about in an article that appeared in the New York Times and later, retitled, in his essay collection What Am I Doing Here?.
+The Austro-American botanist and explorer Joseph Rock spent many years living in the vicinity of Mt.
+Satseto and wrote about the region and the Naxi people who occupy it.
+An interest in Rock later drew the travel writer Bruce Chatwin to the mountain, which he wrote about in an article that appeared in The New York Times and later, retitled, in his essay collection What Am I Doing Here?.
 Chatwin's article inspired many subsequent travellers, including Michael Palin, to visit the region.

 Tourism

 The view of the massif from the gardens at the Black Dragon Pool (Heilong Tan) in Lijiang is noted as one of China's finest views.
 The mountain is part of Yulong Snow Mountain National Scenic Area and National Geological Park, an AAAAA-classified scenic area.
 The Park operates a tourist cable car that climbs to an observation platform at an elevation of 4506 m, and there is also another higher observation platform, one of the highest in the world, at an elevation of 4680 m for close views of the snow peak.
-Due to the extremely high elevation many people become oxygen starved and carry cans of compressed oxygen to help.
-Some have criticized the cable for accelerating the melting of the snow and reducing the water retention by the mountain.
+Due to the extremely high elevation, many people become oxygen starved and carry cans of compressed oxygen to help.
+Some have criticized the cable for accelerating the melting of the snow and reducing the water retention by the mountain..

 The mountain was featured on Episode 4 of The Amazing Race 18.